-d)A bank shall adopt its own methods, on a reasonable and consistent basis, for allocation of expenditure among the segments.

-e)'Treasury' shall include the entire investment portfolio.

-f)Retail Banking shall include exposures which fulfil the four criteria of orientation, product, granularity, and low value of individual exposures for retail exposures laid down in [Reserve Bank of India \(Commercial Banks - Prudential Norms on Capital Adequacy\) Directions, 2025](#).
+- The business segments will be 'Treasury', 'Corporate / Wholesale Banking', 'Retail Banking', and 'Other banking operations'. - A bank shall adopt its own methods, on a reasonable and consistent basis, for allocation of expenditure among the segments. - 'Treasury' shall include the entire investment portfolio. - Retail Banking shall include exposures which fulfil the four criteria of orientation, product, granularity, and low value of individual exposures for retail exposures laid down in the [Reserve Bank of India \(Local Area Banks - Prudential Norms on Capital Adequacy\) Directions, 2025](#).
 Individual housing loans will also form part of Retail Banking segment for the purpose of reporting under AS-17.

-g)Corporate / Wholesale Banking includes all advances to trusts, partnership firms, companies, and statutory bodies, which are not included under 'Retail Banking'.
+e) Corporate / Wholesale Banking includes all advances to trusts, partnership firms, companies, and statutory bodies, which are not included under 'Retail Banking'.

-h)Other Banking Business includes all other banking operations not covered under 'Treasury', 'Wholesale Banking' and 'Retail Banking' segments.
-It shall also include all other residual operations such as para banking transactions / activities.
+f) Other Banking Business includes all other banking operations not covered under 'Treasury', 'Wholesale Banking' and 'Retail Banking' segments.
+It shall also include all other residual operations such as para-banking transactions / activities.

-i)Besides the above-mentioned segments, a bank shall report additional segments within 'Other Banking Business' which meet the quantitative criterion prescribed in the AS 17 for identifying reportable segments.
+g) Besides the above-mentioned segments, a bank shall report additional segments within 'Other Banking Business' which meet the quantitative criterion prescribed in the AS 17 for identifying reportable segments.